peterjhpark1205/peterjhpark1205.github.io/_pages/about.md

 ---

 Hi, I'm just an idiot who wants to be the artist. :metal: <br>
-There are many kinds of artist.
-I just want to be the artist who can appreciate things around the world.<br>
+There are many kinds of artist, but I just want to be the artist who can appreciate things around the world.<br>
-Maybe I can't be the artist, but I want to capture the precious moments around me.<br>
+So I want to capture the precious moments around me.<br>

-This blog is my personal learning space. <br>
+This blog is my personal learning space, to capture the precious thoughts, moments, and so on. <br>
 My posts will mostly be in Korean.<br>
 But when there's time some posts may be written in English or some other language.<br>